TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/selected_fae_gui.md

   or make it otherwise unplayable.

-  We don't see much benefit in letting mappers create "camera objects that shoot bullets", or "spawn point markers that can also explode", because we're more pragmatic than idealistic.
+  We don't see much benefit in letting mappers create "camera objects that shoot bullets", or "spawnpoint markers that can also explode", because we're more pragmatic than idealistic.

   That doesn't mean that you can't introduce another type like this, as a C++ developer!
 - It was way, way simpler and faster to code.